 Do I need a vaccine to travel on an American Cruise?

-- Guests will be asked to show proof of vaccination and will be required to complete a pre-embarkation health declaration certifying their vaccination status.
+Guests will be required to show proof of COVID-19 vaccination and complete a pre-embarkation health declaration certifying their vaccination status.
+Vaccination requirements may vary by state and region travelled, but all eligible guests should become vaccinated.

-- Unvaccinated guests will be subject to additional testing and quarantine requirements that may affect their ability to travel or participate in the cruise.
+- In the rare instance that a guest may be unvaccinated, that individual will be subject to additional testing and quarantine requirements that may affect their ability to travel or participate in the cruise, including the ability to explore ports of call or join organized events onboard or ashore.

-- All unvaccinated guests are advised that vaccines may become required with minimal notice prior to their cruise.
+- Any unvaccinated guest is advised that vaccines may become required with minimal notice prior to their cruise.

 We do not collect vaccination cards or store proof of vaccination.
 Those cruise lines that have vaccine requirements to cruise will likely ask for proof at the time of boarding.